akeneo/pim-api-docs/content/concepts/catalog-structure.md

 _Focus on the table attribute configuration_

 The structure of a table attribute is defined in a specific `table_configuration` field, which describes the columns of the table.
 Each column is defined by a data type (select, text, boolean, number), and a unique code.
 It can hold a collection of labels, and user-defined validation constraints based on the column data type.
 A table configuration must define at least two columns, and the first one has to have a `select` data type.
+In order to ensure that the PIM will still be running, we have defined some limits.
+- You can create up to **10 columns** in a single table.
+- You can create up to **200000 options** within a Select column.
 :::

 ::: panel-link Want more details about the attribute resource?
 [Check its endpoints here!](/api-reference.html#Attribute)